calsaviour/longevity/README.md

 # High level technical overview
 1. I used query.wikidata.org to generate the dataset
 2. I used pre-trained models as the initialisation of my neural nets
+3. The target variable is a min-max scaled delta-life expectancy (subtracted the mean life expectancy, this is a big improvement on just predicting min-max scaled life expectancy).

 The models are small enough that you can train on CPU, but I recommend running